 The applicant submitted both a Phase II noise report and a color-coded utility plan with this DSP demonstrating conformance with both sub-conditions.
-However, for the noise requirements, since this DSP review does not include building structural elements, a condition requiring certification of interior noise level reductions at time of building permit review has been included in the Recommendation section of this report.
+However, for the noise requirements, since this DSP review does not include building structural elements, a condition requiring certification of interior noise level reductions at time of building permit review has been included in this resolution.